hytechclub/web-103/ApiReviewExamples/CatSaySelfPacedWork.md

 - Allow the user to select a filter to apply to the image

 Feel free to use filters however you'd like!

+## New Voices
+There are plenty of TikTok voices to try.
+Figure out how to swap out the Rocket voice for another voice of your choosing.
+Then, make a dropdown to let the _user_ decide which voice to use!

 ## More
 These are some of the options available, but it's up to you to make whatever you'd like.
 Take these tools and create something fun!